Skip to article frontmatterSkip to article content

 end

 When we evaluate the solution at a particular value of tt, we get a vector of the interior grid values.
-The same unpack function above converts this to a complete matrix of grid values.
+The unpack converts this to a complete matrix of grid values.

 clf, pcolor(X', Y', U(0.5)')